aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/playerdata addressing.md

 Due to this, this mode of addressing is specific to just address all player party members regarless of anything such as in a standard loop as it's still the simplest way to address the party.

 ### By the player party member's `trueid`
-Addressing by `trueid` becomes much more interesting in battle because since the party order didn't changed any `animid` fields, it means `partypointer` resolves to the `trueid` and it now means it acomplishes a similar goal than what the overworld `animid` addressing means.
+Addressing by `trueid` becomes much more interesting in battle because since the party order didn't change any `animid` fields, it means `partypointer` resolves to the `trueid` and it now means it acomplishes a similar goal than what the overworld `animid` addressing means.

 In practice, it means the `trueid` can be thought of as the same than the actual `animid` field.
 In fact, the battleentity.`animid` values originally get set to the `playerdata`'s `trueid` values on [StartBattle](StartBattle.md).
 Essentially, anything that required a specific animid (such as checking a if a [medal](../Enums%20and%20IDs/Medal.md) is equipped on a member with a particular animid) is best suited for this addressing method.

 ### By `partypointer`
 Another benefit of `partypointer` is this array allows to map battle formation order to `playerdata` order.
-This means that for example `playerdata[partyorder[0]]` always return the player party member in the front in battle irregardless of the overworld formation while `playerdata[partyorder[playerdata.length - 1]]` always return the one on the back.
+This means that for example `playerdata[partyorder[0]]` always return the player party member in the front in battle irregardless of the overworld formation while `playerdata[partyorder[playerdata.length - 1]]` always return the one on furthest back.
 This addressing method is best suited where the battle formation matters such as targetting.

 A benefit to this is it simplifies the procedure of [SwitchParty](Battle%20flow/Action%20coroutines/SwitchParty.md) and [SwitchPos](Battle%20flow/Action%20coroutines/SwitchPos.md) because all that's needed is to change the `partypointer` elements and update the battleentities accordingly (mainly their position).